Stephan Seiter

-Stephan Seiter (born 18 March 1963) is a German economist and politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Baden-Württemberg since 2021.
+Stephan Seiter (born 18 March 1963) is a German economist and politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Baden-Württemberg from 2021 to 2025.

 Early life and career

 Seiter studied economics at the University of Hohenheim from 1984 to 1989.
-He subsequently During that time, he also was the Theodor Heuss Lecturer at the New School for Social Research in 2000.
+Subsequently, he was the Theodor Heuss Lecturer at the New School for Social Research in 2000.
 From 2007, Seiter was a professor of economics at Reutlingen University’s ESB Business School.

 Political career

 Seiter entered the FDP in 2016.

 Seiter became a member of the Bundestag in the 2021 elections, representing the Waiblingen district.

-In parliament, Seiter has since been serving on the Committee on Education, Research and Technology Assessment and the Committee on Labour and Social Affairs.
-Since June 2022, he has been his parliamentary group’s spokesperson for research, technology and innovation.
+In parliament, Seiter served on the Committee on Education, Research and Technology Assessment and the Committee on Labour and Social Affairs.
+From June 2022, he was his parliamentary group’s spokesperson for research, technology and innovation.

-In addition to his committee assignments, Seiter is part of the German-Greek Parliamentary Friendship Group.
+In addition to his committee assignments, Seiter was part of the German-Greek Parliamentary Friendship Group.
+In 2023, he co-founded the Cross-Party Parliamentary Group on the Situation of the Uyghurs.